h-livv/tempest/docs/validation_study.md

 This document summarizes the initial validation and convergence studies conducted using **Tempest**, a modular framework for simulating and analyzing partial differential equations (PDEs) using finite-difference methods.

-Three canonical PDE systems were investigated:
+Three PDE systems were investigated:
 - Linear Advection
 - Diffusion
 - Wave Propagation